geeksniper/windows-privilege-escalation/README.md

     C:\Temp\>powershell -ep bypass -c ". .\PrivescCheck.ps1; Invoke-PrivescCheck -Extended"
     C:\Temp\>powershell -ep bypass -c ". .\PrivescCheck.ps1; Invoke-PrivescCheck -Report PrivescCheck_%COMPUTERNAME% -Format TXT,CSV,HTML"
     ```
+    - [juicy-potato](https://github.com/ohpe/juicy-potato): A sugared version of RottenPotatoNG, with a bit of juice, i.e. another Local Privilege Escalation tool, from a Windows Service Accounts to NT AUTHORITY\SYSTEM.
+ - [Potato](https://github.com/foxglovesec/Potato): Potato Privilege Escalation on Windows 7, 8, 10, Server 2008, Server 2012.
+ - [PowerSploit](https://github.com/PowerShellMafia/PowerSploit): PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
+ - [PrivescCheck](https://github.com/itm4n/PrivescCheck): Enumerate common Windows security misconfigurations which can be leveraged for privilege escalation and gather various information which might be useful for exploitation and/or post-exploitation, by itm4n
+ - [RoguePotato](https://github.com/antonioCoco/RoguePotato): Another Windows Local Privilege Escalation from Service Account to System by splinter_code/antonioCoco
+ - [RottenPotato](https://github.com/foxglovesec/RottenPotato): RottenPotato local privilege escalation from service account to SYSTEM.
+(No longer maintained)
+ - [RottenPotatoNG](https://github.com/breenmachine/RottenPotatoNG): New version of RottenPotato as a C++ DLL and standalone C++ binary - no need for meterpreter or other tools.

+ - [SessionGopher](https://github.com/Arvanaghi/SessionGopher): SessionGopher is a PowerShell tool that finds and decrypts saved session information for remote access tools.
+ - [Sherlock](https://github.com/rasta-mouse/Sherlock/): PowerShell script to quickly find missing software patches for local privilege escalation vulnerabilities.
+(Deprecated)
+ - [SweetPotato](https://github.com/CCob/SweetPotato):  Local Service to SYSTEM privilege escalation from Windows 7 to Windows 10 / Server 2019 by CCob
+ - [Tater](https://github.com/Kevin-Robertson/Tater): Tater is a PowerShell implementation of the Hot Potato Windows Privilege Escalation exploit.
+ - [WinPwnage](https://github.com/rootm0s/WinPwnage): UAC bypass, Elevate, Persistence and Execution methods.
+The goal of this repo is to study the Windows penetration techniques.

 ## Windows Version and Configuration